catenax-ng/tx-esc-backbone/docs/developer_docs/source/wallet_tutorial/index.rst

    :alt: enter_mnemonic_of_test_acc
    :align: center

-Clicking now on the icon should show an account similiar to the image below for the Cosmos Hub.
+Clicking now on the icon should show an account similar to the image below for the Cosmos Hub.

 .. image:: images/4_cosmos_hub_balance_of_test_acc.png
    :alt: cosmos_hub_balance_of_test_acc